brson/brson.github.com/beer/_posts/2021-04-27-destihl-touch-of-haze-hazy-ipa.md

 Look at that can.
 Look how it says the kind of hops in it
-(it says "mosaic & cascade hops"; my photography is especially incopetant today).
+(it says "mosaic & cascade hops"; my photography is especially incompetent today).
 Love it.

 Let's see if we can pick out any "lemon", "green apple", "pear", or "melon".